 At a basic level, your partners must understand the product and how to sell it.
 Of course, you must offer product education and sales training.
 But that only scratches the surface.

-For example, if you are trying to create a market category, you need to teach them about your category.
-If your partners will be delivering workshops to clients, you might offer public speaking training.
+For example, if you’re trying to create a market category, you need to teach them about your category.
+If your partners will deliver workshops to clients, you might offer public speaking training.

 2. Audience strategy